Why Does My Nail Polish Peel Off?

 - How to Fix Gel Nail Polish If It Has Already Started Peeling

 The Reason Why Nail Polish Peels Off And How To Prevent This From Happening

-There are numerous reasons why your nail polish may peel off and many of them are similar reasons why nail polish cracks.
+There are numerous reasons why your nail polish may peel off, especially gel nail polish, and many of them are similar reasons why nail polish cracks.

 Below, we will be discussing what these reasons are, as well as how to make your nail polish last longer by preventing these occurrences from happening.